Albany Ring Road

-The Commonwealth and State Governments have funded the Design & Construction of the remaining part of the project, which will extend the road from Albany Highway, heading south parallel to Link Road and north of the freight rail line before connecting into Princess Royal Drive.
+The Commonwealth and State Governments have funded the Design & Construction of the project, which will extend from the intersection of Menang Drive and Albany Highway, heading south parallel to Link Road and north of the freight rail line before connecting into Princess Royal Drive.

 Following extensive engagement with local stakeholders including the freight industry, the scope was expanded in early 2020 to include bridges at intersections of Albany Highway, South Coast Highway, Hanrahan Road, Frenchman Bay Road and the freight railway line.

 - Phase 1 of the project comprises a new interchange at Albany Highway and extension of the Ring Road south to Lancaster Road

 - Phase 2 comprises the remaining construction from Lancaster Road to Princess Royal Drive

 Updated concept designs for Phase Two of the project